DavidWells/serverless-workshop/README.md

 This repo will teach you the [core concepts of serverless](https://github.com/DavidWells/serverless-workshop/tree/master/lessons-code-complete/core-concepts) and walk through a variety of ready to deploy [serverless architectures](https://github.com/DavidWells/serverless-workshop/tree/master/lessons-code-complete/events)

+If you'd like the serverless training for your team, [get in touch with me](https://davidwells.io/contact/).

 ## Table of Contents

 <!-- AUTO-GENERATED-CONTENT:START (TOC) -->